Fusion-Data-Company/Bristol-Development-AI-Platform/replit.md

 Preferred communication style: Simple, everyday language.
 **CRITICAL BRANDING PREFERENCE:** Dark Bristol header/nav with gold logo in top right corner must NEVER be changed - user has requested this multiple times and styling should remain consistent.
+**THEME PREFERENCE:** All pages created should use light theme by default, not dark themes.
+Only the header/navigation should remain dark with Bristol branding.

 ## System Architecture